numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ```markdown
 [1.
 Swamp Port]: #1-swamp-port
 ```

+This is the alternative inline link.
+Ew, look how messy it is!

 Our final markdown document for *Swamp Renewal* makes heavy use of internal linking and reference links.
 If you're interested you can [download the .md file at itch.io](https://numbered-works.itch.io/swamp-renewal).

 We haven't tried this yet, but we like the idea of weaving our dungeons into the web by linking out to [Wikipedia](https://en.wikipedia.org/wiki/Great_Stink) and other relatively [stable](https://www.ubu.com/film/schwartz-lillian_ufo.html), [open](https://www.gutenberg.org/files/16269/16269-h/16269-h.htm) [sources](https://search.museumplantinmoretus.be/details/collect/390061) for visual or background references.
 We also like the idea of linking to [other adventures](https://www.dungeonresearch.com/barrow-of-the-elf-king) that exist on the web -- a distributed megadungeon.
 Or a hex crawl where each hex is linked to a location written by a different author, on a different website.